-However, the Council is likely to reach the limit of its capacity to 'internally borrow' (at around £390m) by the end of 2015/16, or in the early part of 2016/17.
+However, the Council is likely to reach the limit of its capacity to 'internally borrow' (at around £390m) by the end of 2015/16, or during 2016/17.
 Without undertaking new long term borrowing in 2016/17, and annually thereafter, in line with the forecast increases in the CFR, the Council will cease to hold any cash for investment and will be borrowing short-term on a sustained basis.